Best Crypto Options Trading Platforms October 2023

 Types Of Options Available On Bybit

-Bybit offers options based on three underlying crypto assets:
+Bybit offers options based on the two main crypto assets:

 How Does Settlement Work?

-Options trades on Bybit are settled in USDC, the second-largest stablecoin in circulation.
+Options trades on Bybit are settled in USDC, one of the most popular stablecoins in circulation.

 2. Deribit